deepchecks/deepchecks/docs/source/user-guide/key_concepts.rst

 Check
 ========

 Each check enables you to inspect a specific aspect of your data and models.
-They are the basic building block of the deepchecks package, covering all kinds of common issues, such as: PerformanceOverfit, DataSampleLeakage, SingleFeatureContribution, DataDuplicates, and :ref:`many more checks <examples-check-demonstrations>`.
+They are the basic building block of the deepchecks package, covering all kinds of common issues, such as:

+- Model Error Analysis
+- Label Ambiguity
+- Data Sample Leakage
+and :ref:`many more checks <examples.check_demonstrations>`.

 Each check can have two types of results:

-#.
-A visual result meant for display (e.g. a figure or a table).
+1. A visual result meant for display (e.g. a figure or a table).
-#.
-A return value that can be used for validating the expected check results
-   (validations are typically done by adding a "condition" to the check, as explained below)
+2. A return value that can be used for validating the expected check results (validations are typically done by adding a "condition" to the check, as explained below).

 Condition
 ==========

 A condition is a function that can be added to a Check, which returns a pass ✓, fail ✖ or warning ! result, intended for validating the Check's return value.
 An example for adding a condition would be: